hozana/next-translate-routes/README.md

 #### 2. Define your routes

-In the `pages` folder, and in each of its subfolders, add a `routes.json` file with the following:
+You can add a `routes.json` file in the `pages` folder, and in the every subfolder where you want to define routes, with the following:
 ```js
 // `/pages/section/routes.json`
 {